thomasballinger/bittorrent/readme.md

     (random is reasonable acc. to spec)
 * game theory algorithms - karma
 * change announce params, update more than once
-* strategy for torrent choosing peers, keep records of which peers worked, keep ask tracker for new peers periodically
 * Can requests spill across pieces?
 * profile to see if send operations are blocking (consider sending less data per)
 * profile to see where cpu is going - are reactor timeouts too short?